 Admired by Quebeckers, according to Les Affaires, and recognized by Forbes as one of the best employers in Canada, Raymond Chabot Grant Thornton is part of the global organization, Grant Thornton.
-Our global footprint spans across more than 135 countries with over 53,000 people who provide real insight, a fresh perspective and agility to keep clients moving ahead.
-An award-winning network, Grant Thornton generates a global turnover of more than US$5.5B through member firms, including Raymond Chabot Grant Thornton, the fourth largest firm within the global organization.
+Our global footprint spans across more than 140 countries with over 56,000 people who provide real insight, a fresh perspective and agility to keep clients moving ahead.
+An award-winning network, Grant Thornton generates a global turnover of more than US$5.7B through member firms, including Raymond Chabot Grant Thornton.

 Our CLEARR values reflect our culture and how we do business – they are embedded throughout our business and set the parameters of how we expect people to behave with their colleagues, clients and the world at large.
 CLEARR values unite our people and guide our behavior.